-Chesterfield, Connecticut | The Archaeological Conservancy and the New England Hebrew Farmers of the Emanuel Society (NEHFES) will cosign a Donation Agreement in the offices of the Connecticut State Preservation Office (SHPO) at 1:00 P.M. on October 15, 2021.
-This agreement will gift the synagogue parcel of the "NEHFES Synagogue and Creamery Site" in Chesterfield, Connecticut to The Conservancy, insuring the protection of the site in perpetuity.
-The portion of the site containing the Creamery is currently owned by the Connecticut State Department of Transportation.
+Chesterfield, Connecticut | The Archaeological Conservancy and the New England Hebrew Farmers of the Emanuel Society (NEHFES) have completed the transfer of the synagogue parcel of the "NEHFES Synagogue and Creamery Site" in Chesterfield, Connecticut.
+This has gifted the parcel to the Conservancy, insuring the protection of the site in perpetuity.
+The second portion of the NEHFES site, which contains the stone foundation of the creamery, is currently owned by the Connecticut State Department of Transportation.

-The history of the site began in the Spring of 1892, when a small enclave of Russian-Jewish immigrants established themselves as the New England Hebrew Farmers of the Emanuel Society.
-With the assistance of the Baron Maurice de Hirsch Fund in New York, they built Connecticut's first rural synagogue and a stream-driven creamery to process milk into butter and cream for the surrounding region.
-In 1894, the group wrote a democratic governing constitution and proceeded to thrive as a close-knit religious, social, and economic community of more than 50 Jewish families well into the 1930s.
+The history of the site began in 1891, when a small enclave of Russian-Jewish immigrant families purchased farmland in Chesterfield, Connecticut in the Town of Montville, nine miles north of New London.
+Just one year later, they established themselves as the New England Hebrew Farmers of the Emanuel Society and with assistance from the Baron Maurice de Hirsch Fund in New York, they built Connecticut's first rural synagogue and a stream-driven creamery to process milk into butter and cream for the surrounding region.
+In 1894, the group wrote a stringent governing constitution and proceeded to thrive as a close-knit religious, social, and economic community of more than 50 Jewish families well into the 1930s.